-Principal trainers are actively involved in designing, testing and improving the training modules.
+Principal trainers are actively involved in designing, testing and improving the Inclusive Learning Approach (inclusive teaching component) modules.

-During their initial training-of-trainers workshop, principal trainers highlight information that does not make sense to them, activities that they think will not work in their cultural context, or facts and figures that could be inserted to make an activity more relevant to their context.
-They also have opportunities to practise facilitating most of the activities, and this leads to suggestions for how to make instructions simpler, how to make materials more locally relevant, and which activities to add or remove.
+During the training-of-trainers workshop on each module, principal trainers highlight information that does not make sense to them, activities that they think will not work in their cultural context, or facts and figures that could be inserted to make an activity more relevant to their context.
+They also have opportunities to practise facilitating most of the activities, and this leads to suggestions for how to make instructions simpler, how to make materials more contextually relevant, and which activities to add or remove.

 Once the principal trainers start to deliver training to teachers, they are encouraged to adapt activities, insert their own case stories, invent new games and activities, and so on.
-They keep a record of their adaptations and share these at the next training-of-trainers workshop so that new ideas can feed into revisions of the modules and inspire their colleagues to be creative.
+They keep a record of their adaptations and teachers’ responses/feedback, and share these at the next training-of-trainers workshop.
+In this way, new ideas can feed into revisions of the modules and inspire their colleagues to be creative.